MATH 0997 Support for Quantitative Reasoning 2 Credits

 Prerequisite(s): MATH 2262 with a grade of C or better.

-MATH 2280 Discrete Mathematics 4 Credits
+MATH 2280 Discrete Mathematics (Spring Only) 4 Credits

-MATH 2285 Linear Algebra 3 Credits
+MATH 2285 Linear Algebra (Fall Only) 3 Credits

 An introduction to linear algebra and its applications.
-Includes linear systems, matrices, determinants, vector spaces and their subspaces, linear independence, linear transformations, inner products, eigenvalues, and eigenvectors.
+Includes linear systems, matrices, determinants, vector spaces and their subspaces, linear independence, linear transformations, inner products, eigenvalues and eigenvectors.

 Prerequisite(s): MATH 2261 with grade of C or better.

-Notes: Intended primarily for students pursuing degrees in mathematics, computer science, physics, or engineering.
+Notes: Intended primarily for students pursuing degrees in mathematics, computer science, physics or engineering.

-MATH 2310 Differential Equations 4 Credits
+MATH 2310 Differential Equations (Spring Only) 4 Credits

 Prerequisite(s): MATH 2262 with a grade of C or better.